Executive Summary

 Key Challenges

-- Vendor lock-in risks in hyperscaler ecosystems, particularly around tightly integrated AI tooling
+Vendor lock-in risks remain elevated within hyperscaler ecosystems, particularly around tightly integrated AI tooling and framework dependencies that increase switching costs.

-- Data privacy and regulatory compliance complexities across jurisdictions
+Data privacy and regulatory compliance complexities across jurisdictions create operational friction for providers and customers, especially in regulated industries and cross-border deployments.

 Key Opportunities

-- Expansion of AI applications across industries, widening the addressable market beyond tech-first buyers
+Expansion of AI applications across industries is widening the addressable market well beyond tech-first buyers, with adoption accelerating in financial services, healthcare, manufacturing, and the public sector.

-- Growth in edge GPU computing for latency-sensitive inference workloads
+Growth in edge GPU computing for latency-sensitive inference workloads is creating a structurally new deployment layer, complementing centralized data center capacity.

-- Localization of cloud infrastructure to meet sovereignty requirements
+Localization of cloud infrastructure to meet sovereignty requirements is generating sustained demand for in-country GPUaaS capacity, supported by government-led AI initiatives.

-- Innovation in GPU architectures, including power efficiency and AI-specific accelerator designs
+Innovation in GPU architectures, including power efficiency and AI-specific accelerator designs, is unlocking improved price-performance and enabling new categories of workloads.

 Future Outlook